Career NTTF Promotion Overview

 Requests to provide additional information or clarifications to the file after it leaves the unit often contribute significant stress and anxiety to an already emotionally-charged process.
 Thus, the complete dossier and all supplementary files should be carefully reviewed to ensure all required documents are provided and in the correct locations before sending it forward.

-Librarians and instructional NTTF for the most part do not represent complexities – their files will pass through the appropriate dean and then to Academic Affairs and the provost.
-Research NTTF, however, face a greater diversity of review pathways, depending on the nature of the appointment and the unit.
-For detailed information and guidance regarding procedure for processing and reviewing research NTTF promotion files, please see the linked document [PDF].
+Librarians and career instructional NTTF for the most part do not represent complexities – their files will pass through the appropriate dean and then the Office of the Provost.
+Career research NTTF, however, face a greater diversity of review pathways, depending on the nature of the appointment and the unit.
+For detailed information and guidance regarding procedure for processing and reviewing career research NTTF promotion files, please see the linked document [PDF].

 Review by vice president, dean or director

 The appropriate vice president, dean or director will review the file, may consult with appropriate persons and may ask for and document additional non-confidential information.
-Once the file is complete, s/he prepares a separate report and recommendation and shares with the candidate.
-Candidate has ten days from receipt of the report to provide responsive material or information, which is included in the file.
-The file is then submitted to the provost or designee.
+Once the file is complete a separate report is prepared, with recommendations, and shared with the candidate.
+The candidate has ten days from receipt of the report to provide responsive material or information, which is included in the file.
+The file is then submitted to the Office of the Provost or the Office of the Vice President for Research and Innovation.

 Formal notification of approval/denial

-The provost or designee reviews the file, with input from Academic Affairs and the Office of the Vice President for Research and Innovation, as appropriate, and decides whether to grant promotion.
+The provost or designee reviews the file and decides whether to grant promotion.
 The candidate is notified of the decision in writing.
 The member must receive three days notice of any meeting or hearing with a dean or the provost or designee regarding recommendations or decisions on promotion.
 The member may have a colleague or union representative present at the meeting as an observer.

 Successful candidates for promotion assume new rank beginning with the next academic or fiscal year or the nearest next term of their employment should their contract not begin with fall term.
-Faculty may reapply for promotion after employment by the university for an additional three years at average of .4 FTE or greater, accrued at no greater than three terms per academic year.
+Unsuccessful candidates may reapply for promotion after employment by the university for an additional three years at average of .3 FTE or greater, accrued at no greater than three terms per academic year.
 Unsuccessful candidates may appeal as provided by Article 21, Tenure and Promotion Denial Appeal.

 Other than librarians, promotion is elective and not “up or out.”
 Unsuccessful candidates can continue employment at current rank as long as eligible to do so under Article 16, Contracts.
-Librarians have different promotion guidelines.
+Librarians should refer to their unit policies regarding the next steps following an unsuccessful promotion review.